yoramzarai/geneanot/README.md

 ```

 ## Extra
-`geneanot` supports also an arbitrary sequence retrievel from a chromosome, using either a chromosome Fasta file, or remotely via Ensembl REST API.
+`geneanot` supports also an arbitrary sequence retrievel from a chromosome, using either a chromosome Fasta file, or remotely via the Ensembl REST API.

 ```python
 # fetching using a chromosome Fasta file